Simple Git Tutorial

 Files' States in a Git Project

 There are three main states in Git: modified, staged, and committed.
-And this leads us to three main sections of a Git project: the Working Directory
+And this leads us to three main sections of a Git project: the Working Directory, the Staging Area and the Git Directory.

 Also see Git - What is Git?.